 My lab studies the role of endothelial cells and pericytes in various settings of vascular disease and in the normal repair of the vasculature.
 Here I describe the four areas we are pursuing.

 Infantile hemangioma is a vascular tumor that can grow rapidly, causing organ damage, disfigurement and morbidity.
-My lab has focused on the cellular mechanisms that drive this uncontrolled vascular growth.
+We’ve focused on identifying cellular mechanisms that drive this uncontrolled vascular growth.
 We identified a multi-potent stem cell that can recapitulate hemangioma in immune-deficient mice.
-Our goal is to use these stem cells and our animal model to identify new drugs that work safely and quickly to prevent hemangiomas from growing to an endangering size.
+We are also studying pericytes from hemangioma and the glucose transporter-1 positive endothelial cells, which are a hallmark of hemangioma.
+Our goal is to use cellular and animal models to identify new drugs that will work safely and quickly to prevent hemangiomas from growing to an endangering size.

 About Joyce Bischoff

 Joyce Bischoff received an A.B. in chemistry from Duke University and a Ph.D. in biochemistry from the Washington University School of Medicine.
 She was a post-doctoral fellow at the Whitehead Institute for Biomedical Research.
 She joined the Surgical Research Laboratories, now called the Vascular Biology Program, at Children's Hospital in 1990.
 She was elected to serve as President of the North American Vascular Biology Organization (NAVBO) from July 2015-June 2016.

 - Kaushal S, Amiel GE, Guleserian KJ, Shapira OM, Perry T, Sutherland FW, Rabkin E, Moran AM, Schoen FJ, Atala A, Soker S, Bischoff J, Mayer JE Jr. Functional small diameter neovessels created using endothelial progenitor cells expanded ex vivo.
 Nat Med.
 2001 Sep; 7(9): 1035-40.